 The first lyrics that Rachel Efron penned onto the wall of her childhood bedroom, just south of Portland, Maine, were from Paul Simon’s, Still Crazy After All These Years.
-What seemed a sizable but not overly worrisome transgression was in fact the first step down an ever-increasingly slippery slope.
+What seemed a not overly worrisome transgression was in fact the first step down an ever-increasingly slippery slope.
 Certainly her favorite songs found a place.
 From the Beatles: “Here comes the sun, little darling.”
 From Van Morrison: “Call me up in dreamland / Radio to me, man / Get the message to me / Any way you can.”
 But soon, any new verse or chorus she as much as noticed went quickly to press: “I almost ran over an angel,” Tori Amos told her; “Did I disappoint you / Leave a bad taste in your mouth,” U2 asked her.
-The writing was on the wall, so to speak, but it had occurred to no one, least of all Rachel, herself, that she had a unusual interest in song lyrics, not to mention that she would, later in her life, undertake to write some of her very own.
+The writing was on the wall, so to speak, but it had occurred to no one, least of all Rachel, herself, that she’d undertake to write some of her own lyrics someday.

 As it turned out, that day was in the midst of her senior year at Harvard University.
 She was on an academic track, writing an honors thesis for the Social Anthropology department about a recent stint of fieldwork in Nicaragua.
 But even there, she was very clearly stalking the arts… Her Anthropology focus was language politics and within that, “poetics”… Basically, in lieu of making art, Rachel did the closest possible thing within academia and studied culture as if it were a piece of art.
 Also, alongside this work, she’d been honing her writing ability, via poetry and creative nonfiction, as well as her music ability, studying classical piano and clarinet, playing piano in various jazz ensembles, taking traditional music theory at Harvard plus private jazz lessons with a professor at Berklee College of Music, and transcribing whole albums to uncover precise ways they created their magic.
 Then finally, at long last, it simply occurred to Rachel to face artistry head on, and to marry her two loves of words and music.